-We're excited to announce a spring season of performances from UK theatre and dance companies, in partnership with The Space, Black Theatre Live and Pilot Theatre.
+We're excited to announce a spring season of performances from UK theatre and dance companies, in partnership with The Space.
 Join us online from 20 March to 6 June, wherever you are, to experience the thrilling range of contemporary performing arts that the UK has to offer.
 Performances with spoken word will be subtitled in English.
 Check out our programme below and add the dates to your diaries.
 We'll be announcing more shows soon, so check back here or follow us on Twitter for updates.

 Akademi The Troth